River Feshie: Glen Feshie estate

 The east side of Glen Feshie was primarily Mackintosh land.
 On the west side, the Forest of Feshie was a hunting ground of the Dukes of Gordon.
 From 1752 it was leased to the Macphersons of Invereshie as sheilings.
 In the late 18th and early 19th centuries the Glen Feshie Wood Company was active in extracting timber from Aeneas Mackintosh's land at Ruigh Aiteachain.
 In 1804, Mackintosh and George Macpherson Grant of Ballindalloch fell into dispute over damage to floodbanks caused by logs being floated down the river.
 In 1815, Alexander Gordon, 4th Duke of Gordon, sold his Glen Feshie land to George Macpherson Grant of Ballindalloch.

 The Duke and Duchess of Bedford first leased the Invereshie shootings from George Macpherson Grant of Ballindalloch in 1818, beginning a lifelong sporting association with Glen Feshie.
 From 1829 Macpherson Grant began to impose limitations on sheep numbers on the upland grazings on which his farming tenants relied.
 In 1839, he converted his sheep range in Glen Feshie into a deer forest.
 In the late 1840s, the Duchess had Alexander Mackintosh of Mackintosh convert the Bedford shootings on the east side of Glen Feshie into a deer forest.

-In 2006, the Glen Feshie estate was bought by the Danish businessman Anders Holch Povlsen, who expanded it by buying the neighbouring 4,000 acre (1,600 ha) farm of Killiehuntly.
+For an extended period in the 20th century the Glen Feshie estate was owned by the Dulverton family, before being bought by the Danish retail magnate Klaus Helmerson in the late 1990s.
+In 2006, the estate was bought by the Danish businessman Anders Holch Povlsen, who expanded it by buying the neighbouring 4,000 acre (1,600 ha) farm of Killiehuntly.